-During the Quarter, the Company continued preparing the application for the mineral lease which was largely completed in December, 2018.
-As a result of regulatory changes to the Mining Act, some minor additional work is ongoing to meet new requirements for the closure plan.
-Submission of the Closure Plan is scheduled for Q4 calendar 2019 or early 2020.
-A preliminary external review was completed that supports the concept and certification.
+During the Quarter, the Company continued work on preparing the application for the mineral lease.
 Once received, the Mineral Lease will allow Avalon to proceed with site development once final feasibility study work is completed and project financing is in place.
 Environmental baseline work was completed to allow the finalization of the Environmental Impact Assessment (referred to as a Project Environmental Assessment Designation in Nova Scotia) and the Crown Land Lease Transfer.
-These processes are anticipated to take approximately 4-6 months once submitted and therefore should be completed in late 2019 or early 2020.
+These processes are anticipated to take approximately 4-6 months once submitted in early to mid 2020.
 This will include the environmental benefits of the ongoing ore-sorting test work which reduces waste volumes and water and energy use.
 Once all approvals are in place, financing is secured and feasibility work completed, the operation could be brought to initial production in 12-16 months.